chuangjonathan123/codingofjon/README.md

-Projects are liseted in java vs c++. some of them have two classes
+projects are listed, and have additional comments inside. have a good day!